-A donor-advised fund (DAF) gives individuals a chance to support their favorite charitable causes while growing their own investment portfolio at the same time.
-However, the rules of a DAF are different to traditional charitable gifts.
-It allows the account holder to store their funds for a certain amount of time before distributing the funds at their discretion.
-See how it works and who it benefits before setting one up.
+A donor-advised fund (DAF) gives individuals a chance to support their favorite charities.
+However, the rules for a DAF are different than traditional charitable gifts.
+It allows the account holder to store their funds for a certain amount of time before distributing the funds the donor's preferred charities.

 Donor-Advised Fund Basics

 A DAF allows people to give a portion of their money, assets, or property to charity in order to receive a tax deduction immediately.
-However, the holder isn't required to decide on their preferred charity at the time of donation.
-Instead, the account is managed by a nonprofit institution or an eligible charity organization so the IRS can be assured that the funds are not being mismanaged.
-This organization will typically charge a small fee to account holders in exchange for suggesting the best investment strategies to grow the assets over time.
+However, the donor isn't required to decide on their charity at the time of donation.
+Instead, the account is managed by a nonprofit institution or an eligible charitable organization to satisfy IRS requirements.
+This organization will typically charge a fee to account holders in exchange for managing funds and processing charitable grant requests.

 How to Use a Donor-Advised Fund

-When the assets are in the DAF, the individual holder has the option to use their investment savvy to grow those funds in order to give even more of their assets to charity.
-Some people will use a DAF in lieu of setting up some type of trust for a particular organization while others will front-load their account to give themselves enough time to grow their assets.
-Typically, individuals will set up a DAF during a high-income year in order to avoid paying full taxes on their income while still being able to support a noble cause.
-Any charity that has been approved by the IRS is eligible to benefit from a DAF.
+When the assets are in the DAF, the individual holder has the option to invest in various portfolios or funds that may grow the investment over time.
+As a result, the DAF may allow the donor to give even more to charity.
+Some people will use a DAF in lieu of setting up a trust for a particular organization while others will front-load their account to give themselves enough time to grow their assets.
+Typically, individuals will set up a DAF during a high-income year in order to reduce the tax due on their income and support preferred charities over time.

 How to Donate to a Donor-Advised Fund

 If you choose to open a DAF, the first step is to choose which organization you want to invest with.
-Each one will have their own fees and restrictions for holding onto the funds.
-Account holders can then store away part of their assets into the DAF.
-This can be anything from cash to private stocks to real estate to bonds.
-As long as the assets aren't publicly traded, you are eligible for the tax deduction as soon as the assets are promised to an approved charitable organization.
-The funds inside this account are entirely tax-free, which means they can grow without interference from the IRS.
+Each will have their own fees and restrictions.
+Account holders then transfer assets into the DAF.
+This can be anything from cash, securities, real estate, bonds, or other assets.
+The funds inside the account are entirely tax-free, which means they can continue to grow unimpacted by any future tax law changes.